Hall of Fame Canadiens goaltender Ken Dryden dies of cancer at age 78

 “Few Canadians have given more, or stood taller, for our country,” Carney said.
 “Ken Dryden was Big Canada.
 And he was Best Canada.
 Rest in peace.”

-From Hamilton, Ontario, Dryden played three seasons at Cornell University from 1966-69, leading the Big Red to the 1967 NCAA title.
-He also was a cornerstone of Canada’s 1972 Summit Series team that defeated the Soviet Union.
+From Hamilton, Ontario, Dryden played three seasons at Cornell University from 1966-69, leading the Big Red to the 1967 NCAA title and finishing with a career record of 76-4-1.

 Dryden entered the NHL in 1971 and spent just six games in the crease before making his NHL postseason debut.
 He and Montreal upset rival Boston in the first round and beat Chicago in the final.